LEND and BORROW function spotlight

 Vektor’s LEND and BORROW functions facilitate lending and/or borrowing of assets on multiple chains and venues supported by Vektor.

-• Use the LEND function to supply assets to a lending venue.
+LENDfunction to supply assets to a lending venue. - Use the

 The LEND and BORROW functions also have various powerful sub-functions that can be used to access current market information or monitor existing positions.
 This is covered in more detail below.